 You might feel a little confused or maybe even panicked about having to change how you eat on your own.
 Have no fear, there are plenty of healthy and easy alternatives to eating overly processed, unhealthy meals.

-For starters, swap out white bread with whole-grain bread.
+For starters, swap out white bread with gluten-free bread.
 Ditch the white rice for brown rice, and the semolina pasta with garbanzo bean pasta!
 Where meat is concerned, instead of having a hamburger, turn to better options such as fish, chicken, or veggie/black bean burgers.

 Are you taking fish oil pills for omega-3 inflammation protection?
 If so, make sure you’re also adding actual servings of fish to your diet, such as herring, salmon, trout, tuna, mackerel, and sardines.
 These are the fish that have the highest Omega-3 fats and they may provide some pain relief where inflammation is concerned.